open-duelyst/duelyst/ARCHITECTURE.md

 - The worker uses Kue to poll Redis-backed queues for tasks like game creation and matchmaking.
 - Some matchmaking tasks also use Postgres, for server healthchecks and retrieving bot users.
 - Code can be found in `worker/worker.coffee`, and configuration can be found in `config/`.
-- A Kue GUI is available at `http://localhost:3000` via `docker compose up worker-ui`).
+- A Kue GUI is available at `http://localhost:4000` via `docker compose up worker-ui`).

 ## Other Dependencies

-Firebase:
+Firebase Realtime Database:

+- Provides a way to the game client to access both permanent and transient data, without direct access to Postgres, such as transmitting game steps.
 - Client code can be found in `app` (see `new Firebase()` calls) and `server/lib/duelyst_firebase_module.coffee`, and configuration can be found in `config/`

 Postgres: